magento/devdocs/guides/v2.1/howdoi/patch_from_github.md

 Sometimes it takes a while for us to include a bug fix made on GitHub in a Magento 2 Composer release.
 In the meantime, you can create a patch from GitHub and use the `composer-patches` plugin to apply it to your Composer-based Magento 2 installation.

 <div class="bs-callout bs-callout-warning" markdown="1">
-Be careful applying an unreleased patch.
-Do comprehensive testing before deploying it.
+Always perform comprehensive testing before deploying any unreleased patch.
 </div>

 ## Create a patch